Is fiberglass good for a helmet?

 Finally a very important point

-As the DEKRA experts has shown, the gluing or painting of the helmet, due to the fact that the solvents contained in the stickers and varnishes damage the surface of the helmet can be a reason of violates shell's stability.
+As the DEKRA experts have shown, the gluing or painting of the helmet, due to the fact that the solvents contained in the stickers and varnishes damage the surface of the helmet, can be a reason for a violation of the shell's stability.
 The same effect results in the execution of additional holes in the shell, for example under the brackets for cameras.

 Are you interested in learning more about White Boots for Food industry?
 Contact us today to secure an expert consultation!